Callibrator/ELFSOM/readme.md

 The server.py (or server, in general) needs restart every time you change the files!
 I designed it this way because I believed it uses less resources and therefore it is better optimized!

-Do not place you minecraft server inside the minecraft_files folder.
+Do not place your minecraft server inside the minecraft_files folder.
 Unless you want all your users to end up with a copy of the server!!!

 You should copy on the launcher's server the mods & other files, do not mix everything together, it is a bad idea!!!